SteelCodeTeam/Metallics-Arts/README.md

 <br>

 ## **Fork me! 🛠️**

-I challenge you to continue developing this project on your own.
+We welcome you to take on the challenge of further developing this project on your own.

-You need to have the following knowledge:
+Before you begin, make sure you're familiar with:
 - IntelliJ Idea or Eclipse IDE
-- Java 8
+- Java 17
 - Gradle
 - Git

-To fork the project you just need to click on the fork button and clone the project with git.
-You can always ask for help to us, if you need it.
+To start, simply click on the fork button and clone the project using git.
+If you ever need assistance, don't hesitate to reach out to us.

-If you think you have found an error or that an improvement could be implemented, you can do it through the issues tab on github. **It is the only way we will have for you to let us know the bugs you have found!**
+If you discover any errors or see potential improvements, please report them through the issues tab on GitHub. **Remember, this is the only way for us to know about the bugs you've found!**

+You can always join the project on our discord (As an occasional collaborator or as part of the team).
+We accept everyone!

+Let's collaborate and make this project even better! 🌟

 <br>